Patient Support and Advocacy

 With representatives of patient groups sitting on an increasing number of government committees and investigative commissions as governments and the medical community put greater emphasis on the "voice of the patient," patient groups have become important stakeholders in the mission to improve medical care.

-In light of this, we consider that it is crucial for the broader society to be aware of and have an understanding of the fact that all collaborations with patient groups take place in accordance with high ethical standards.
+In light of this, we consider that it is crucial for the broader society to be aware of and have an understanding of the fact that all collaborations with patient groups take place in accordance with high ethical standards and mutual understanding.